Leon423/ScoundrelCorp/README.md

 # ScoundrelCorp
- A RogueCompany style shooter prototype originally meant to be built over a week but things got in the way so now I just work on it when I can.
+ A RogueCompany style shooter prototype.
 Primarily created to learn more about networking a game.
+Haven't had too much time to work on it lately, but will continue to add features and fix issues.
+(Really need to find a better way to replicate shots over the network, right now if the shot has the same start and end point as the last show then it doesn't draw the effect)

  # Current Plans
  Two Characters: Dallas and someone undecided